comses-education/github-starter-course/README.md

 #### Create a new file: GitHub Desktop

-Create a new file named `a1-github-desktop.md` in your local repository folder.
+Create a new file named `about.md` in your local repository folder.
 On Windows you can use the Repository menu item `Repository -> Show in Explorer` to go to your local repository folder.
 Once you've added some text to this file you will see it in your GitHub Desktop UI under the `Changes` tab.

 Check or uncheck the checkboxes to mark which files are to be included in this commit so be sure that you are _only including the files you want to commit_.
 By default GitHub Desktop checks all new files it finds in the GitHub repository folder that it is currently managing, so you might need to uncheck them if you don't want them getting sent to your remote GitHub repository.

 ![add new file](images/github-desktop-add-new-file.png)

 On the command line, this is a 2-phase process.
 First you **add** files to your commit, telling git that you want to keep track of these files, then you **commit** them, formally marking them as part of your commit and adding associating a commit log message with that _changeset_.

-After you've committed your changes you'll be able to **push** those commits to add them to the **remote** GitHub repository.
+After you've committed your changes the middle button in GitHub Desktop will change to `Push origin` and let you **push** your commits to the **remote** GitHub repository.
+Refresh your remote GitHub repository after you push and you'll see your changes there!

 ![GitHub Desktop push origin](images/github-desktop-push-origin.png)

 Summary: use **commit** and **push** to share your changes with a remote repository so your teammates and collaborators can see your latest work.
-Next we'll see how to **pull** changes on a remote repository into our local Git repository.
+Use **fetch** and **pull** to grab changes from a remote repository so you can view your collaborators latest work.

 ## Managing Contributions: Conflicts, Merging, Branching, and Pull Requests